thclark/react-redux-uploader/README.md

 This is totally not ready for you to use.
 Entire chunks might be missing.
 It's not even at version 0.1 yet.
 EVERYTHING is subject to breaking changes.

+**CURRENT WIP:** I've pulled across all the components from react-fine-uploader, refactored them to meet a style guide and consistent naming conventions.
+Work is ongoing to refactor components into containers/wrappers, example usages are being shown in the example, which is working nicely.

 ## Overview

 Uses a [redux]() store to keep track of one or more [Fine Uploader](http://fineuploader.com) instances in a React app.